rajeev-k-tomy/magento-js-css-for-static-blocks/README.md

 COMPATIBILITY
 ---------------

-Currently this extension supports Magento 1.8,1.9,1.8.1
+Currently this extension supports Magento 1.8,1.9,1.8.1.
+Most probably this extension  will work with lower version too.

 MORE INFO